ethereum/ethereum-org-website/src/content/developers/tutorials/optimism-std-bridge-annotated-code/index.md

 ```

 This function returns the cross domain messenger.
-We use a function rather than the variable `messenger` to allow contracts than inherit from this one to use an algorithm to specify which cross domain messenger to use.
+We use a function rather than the variable `messenger` to allow contracts that inherit from this one to use an algorithm to specify which cross domain messenger to use.

 ```solidity